Alecrim/AlecrimCoreData/README.md

 #### Advanced Fetching

-If you want to be more specific with your search, you can use predicates:
+If you want to be more specific with your search, you can use filter predicates:

 ```swift
 let itemsPerPage = 10